Azure Kinect DK hardware specifications

 - A passive cable should be less than 1.5m in length.
 If longer, use an active cable.

-- The cable needs to support no less than >1.5A.
+- The cable needs to support at least 1.5A.
 Otherwise you need to connect an external power supply.

 Connect device via the cable to the host PC.